 1000 Islands Environmental Center Committee

-The Environmental Center is administered by the 1000 Islands Environmental Center Committee consisting of eleven members; Ten City of Kaukauna citizens appointed by the Kaukauna Mayor and approved by the Common Council and the President of the Friends of 1000 Islands.
-Regular meetings are held the third Thursday of each month at 6:30 PM at 1000 Islands and is open to the public.
+1000 Islands is administered by the 1000 Islands Environmental Center Committee consisting of eleven members.
+Ten City of Kaukauna citizens, appointed by the Mayor and approved by the Common Council, and the President of the Friends of 1000 Islands make up the Committee.
+Meetings are held the third Thursday of each month at 6:30 PM at the Nature Center and are open to the public.

 Current Committee Members: